remcohogendorp/mevn-stack-docker-example/README.md

 ## Todo

 - ~~Add mongodb container and connect it with the backend~~
-- Configure different production en development environment
+- Configure different production and development environment

 ## Credits